 Our contributions include high-impact interventions on debates around autonomy, disability and mental health; insight, objectivity and the management of risk; and experiences of powerlessness in contexts of chronic illness, end-of-life care, addiction and moral distress.

 Through this cluster, we have forged multiple partnerships across disciplines, including Law, Sociology, and Health and Social Care; and with non-academic stakeholders, from local hospices to the UK Ministry of Justice, the Judicial College and the Council of Europe.
-Our work in the medical humanities contributes to the wider Faculty of Humanities research in Health and Medical Humanities.
+Our work in the medical humanities contributes to the wider Faculty of Arts and Humanities research in Health and Medical Humanities.